What has eight legs and scares the crap out of most people?

 After that, you’re going to have to get aggressive with your other garage pests.
 That means using a fogger or bug bomb to reset your insect population.
 If harsh chemicals aren’t your thing, there are natural alternatives, but they will usually take longer to see results.

-4. Block their way in
+4. Block spider’s way into your garage

 Spiders and other insects can fit into incredibly small openings like cracks in your foundation or doors and windows that aren’t properly sealed.